jjeanjacques10/jjeanjacques10/README.md

 My name is Jean Jacques, I'm Data Analytics Intern.
 I have a YouTube channel where I create content about development and a blog on Medium where I write articles about technology and its use in education.
 I am enthusiastic about artificial intelligence and I am passionate about the use of technology in education.
 I develop projects that help students and teachers. <br> <br>

 💻 I’m currently working Data Analytics at [OKN Group](http://www.okngroup.com.br/)<br>
-📚 I'm studying Cloud, IA and programming languages Python, JavaScrip<br>
+📚 I'm studying Cloud, AI, programming languages Python and JavaScrip<br>
 👨‍💻 I'm graduating in Information Systems by [FIAP](https://www.fiap.com.br/)<br>
 🐱‍💻 I'm a [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/)<br>